Polynomial processes and their applications to mathematical Finance: Introduction

-where $ (B_1,B_2) $ are possibly correlated Brownian motions, and $ (Z_1,Z_2) $ are L\'evy processes, independent of $ (B_1,B_2) $, where the second component $ Z_2 $ is a subordinator.
+where $ (B_1,B_2) $ are possibly correlated Brownian motions and $ (Z_1,Z_2) $ is a bivariate pure-jump L\'evy process, independent of $ (B_1,B_2) $, whose second component $ Z_2 $ has positive increments.
 For such models there is no easy-to-implement (explicit) formula for the characteristic function, even though they are affine models.
-Assuming now appropriate moment conditions for the jump measures, the Markov process $ (X,V) $ has the remarkable property that the expected value of \emph{any polynomial} of the process $ (X,V) $ is \emph{again a polynomial in $ X_0 $ and $ V_0 $}.
-The coefficients of this polynomial can be calculated efficiently by exponentiating a matrix, which can be easily deduced from the generator.
-In other words, there is a dense subset of claims in the set of ``all'' claims, where the prices and hedging ratios are known explicitly (up to matrix exponentials).
-This explicit knowledge allows to compute prices of general claims by variance reduction techniques, which is more efficient (and easier to implement) than Fourier methods with ``unknown'' characteristic function.
+Assuming now appropriate moment conditions on the jump measures, the Markov process $ X=(Y,V) $ turns out to be a polynomial process, that is, the expected value of any polynomial of $(Y_t,V_t) $ is a polynomial in $ Y_0 $ and $ V_0 $.
+The coefficients of this polynomial can be calculated efficiently by exponentiating a matrix, which can be easily deduced from the (extended) generator.
+In other words, there is a large subset of claims for which the prices and hedge ratios are explicitly known (up to matrix exponentials).
+Large can be made precise in the following sense: if the law of $ X_T $, say $\mu$, is characterized by its moments, then ``large'' means dense, i.e.~polynomial claims are dense (with respect to the $L^1(\mu)$ norm) in the set of ``all'' claims.
+If this is not the case, the payoff function can at least be uniformly approximated by polynomials on some interval, which can be chosen according to the support of the probability distribution.
+The explicit knowledge of prices of polynomial claims then allows to apply variance reduction techniques for Monte-Carlo computations.

-The article is devoted to a study of polynomial processes in some depths together with their most obvious applications to mathematical Finance.
-As the most striking application we see the possibility to reduce the variance of Monte Carlo evaluations within a polynomial model by approximating the claim through elements of the dense subset of already priced claims.
-The remainder of our article is organized as follows: in Section \ref{sec-pol-proc} we introduce formally the class of $m$-polynomial processes and draw several basic conclusions.
-In~\ref{sec-pol-proc-feller} we analyze the conditions on the characteristics of a Feller semimartingale to be $ m $-polynomial.
-Section~\ref{sec: examples} deals with examples from the class of $m$-polynomial processes and Section~\ref{sec-applications} with applications to pricing and hedging in mathematical Finance.
+The remainder of our article is organized as follows: in Section~\ref{sec-pol-proc} we formally introduce the class of $m$-polynomial processes, establish a relationship to semimartingales and give conditions on the (extended) generator such that a Markov process is $m$-polynomial.
+Section~\ref{sec:examples} deals with examples from the class of $m$-polynomial processes and Section~\ref{sec-applications} with applications to pricing and hedging in mathematical finance.